rust-qualification/rust-specification/expressions/operator-expressions/comparison-expressions/comparison-expressions.md

 1.1.4.10. ` a <= b is the same as a == b | a < b`

 ### Runtime Semantics
-The evaluation of an equals expression proceeds as follows:
+The evaluation of an equals expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::cmp::PartialEq::eq(&left_operand, &right_operand) is invoked.
+- core::cmp::PartialEq::eq(&left_operand, &right_operand) is called.

-The evaluation of a greater-than expression proceeds as follows:
+The evaluation of a greater-than expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::cmp::PartialOrd::gt(&left_operand, &right_operand) is invoked.
+- core::cmp::PartialOrd::gt(&left_operand, &right_operand) is called.

-The evaluation of a greater-than-or-equals expression proceeds as follows:
+The evaluation of a greater-than-or-equals expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::cmp::PartialOrd::ge(&left_operand, &right_operand) is invoked.
+- core::cmp::PartialOrd::ge(&left_operand, &right_operand) is called.

-The evaluation of a less-than expression proceeds as follows:
+The evaluation of a less-than expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::cmp::PartialOrd::lt(&left_operand, &right_operand) is invoked.
+- core::cmp::PartialOrd::lt(&left_operand, &right_operand) is called.

-The evaluation of a less-than-or-equals expression proceeds as follows:
+The evaluation of a less-than-or-equals expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::cmp::PartialOrd::le(&left_operand, &right_operand) is invoked.
+- core::cmp::PartialOrd::le(&left_operand, &right_operand) is called.

-The evaluation of a not-equals expression proceeds as follows:
+The evaluation of an inequality expression has the following steps:

 - The left operand is evaluated.

 - The right operand is evaluated.

-- core::cmp::PartialEq::ne(&left_operand, &right_operand) is invoked.
+- core::cmp::PartialEq::ne(&left_operand, &right_operand) is called.

 ### Examples
 ```
-    12 == 12
+    2 == 2
-    42 > 12
+    3 > 2
-    42 >= 35
+    3 >= 2
-    42 < 109
+    1 < 2
-    42 <= 42
+    1 <= 1
-    12 != 42
+    1 != 1
 ```

 ### References
 [Bool Types](#1.1.) \
 [Boolean Literal Expressions](#2.1.1.)